 For the most recent information regarding admission procedures and program requirements, please see the BUILD Program admissions webpage, https://www.bethel.edu/undergrad/admissions/apply/build/

 Applications for the 2022-2023 academic year were accepted until December 31, 2021.
 Applications for the 2023-2024 academic year will be accepted until December 31, 2022.

 Submit your Transcript/IEP/Evaluation Request Form (pdf) and supporting documents

 If you have the most recent IEP and Evaluation Report, these can be emailed to firstname.lastname@example.org.
 Transcripts must be submitted through a secure online portal or in a sealed envelope to the Office of Admissions.

 Complete a Physical Form (pdf)

-- Through our partnership with the Special Olympics, we use the "Application for Participation in Special Olympics" to prepare students for signing up for SOFfit as part of their Health & Fitness Course.
-This also allows you to be ready to join Bethel Student Government’s Unified Sports Club and any other Special Olympic sports if you choose to do so.
+- Through our partnership with Special Olympics, we use the "Application for Participation in Special Olympics" to ensure that students will be ready to join Bethel Student Government’s Unified Sports Club and any other Special Olympic sports if they choose to do so.